rust-lang/book/second-edition/nostarch/chapter13.md

 exposed interface like this: they’re stored in variables and used without naming them and exposing them to users of our library.

-Additionally, closures are usually short and only relevant within a narrow context rather than in any arbitrary scenario.
-Within these limited contexts, the compiler is reliably able to infer the types of the parameters and return type, similar to how it’s able to infer the types of most variables.
+Closures are usually short and relevant only within a narrow context rather than in any arbitrary scenario.
+Within these limited contexts, the compiler is reliably able to infer the types of the parameters and the return type, similar to how it’s able to infer the types of most variables.

 Making programmers annotate the types in these small, anonymous functions would be annoying and largely redundant with the information the compiler already has available.

-Like variables, we can add type annotations if we want to increase explicitness and clarity at the cost of being more verbose than is strictly necessary;
-annotating the types for the closure we defined in Listing 13-5 would look like the definition shown in Listing 13-7:
+As with variables, we can add type annotations if we want to increase explicitness and clarity at the cost of being more verbose than is strictly necessary.
+Annotating the types for the closure we defined in Listing 13-5 would look like the definition shown in Listing 13-7:

 Filename: src/main.rs